2 officers wore disguises, damaged cars of man who filed complaint against them: prosecutors

 The owner of the vehicles, Ernest Mignoli, told NJ.com that Martinsen and Dowling slashed the tires on his Jeep Liberty and Toyota Prius.

-“I just wouldn’t think it would be in the scope of police officers to do something like that,” he said, declining to tell the outlet why he filed complaints against the officers.
+“I just wouldn’t think it would be in the scope of police officers to do something like that,” he said, declining to say why he had filed complaints against the officers.

 “I’m a concerned citizen, outspoken critic of Asbury Park Police Department.
 But this goes behind the pale," he said.